Patient & Citizen Involvement

 • Research to provide evidence about patients’ and citizens’ perspectives, preferences and experiences to input to HTA.

-The members of the Steering Committee and its Project Sub-Committees volunteer their time, expertise and energy, with paid assistance coming from the HTAi Secretariat.
+The members of the Steering Committee and its Project Sub-Committees volunteer their time, expertise and energy, with paid assistance coming from a Technical Officer and the HTAi Secretariat.

 PCIG has more than 300 members spread across 43 countries